vlado-1/website-production/README.md

 https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/routes

 ## Server Problems
-    <li> Had to use 'commonjs' module type (nodejs require) instead of 'ES' module type (typescript import) in the javascript files otherwise I get an error about 'SyntaxError: Cannot use import statement outside a module'.  </li>
+    <li> Had to use 'commonjs' module type (nodejs require) instead of 'ES' module type (typescript import) in the server-side javascript files otherwise I get an error about 'SyntaxError: Cannot use import statement outside a module'.  </li>
     <li> Need to settle on a consistent variable naming scheme.  </li>